dcnetto/watson-example-reducer/README.md

 # Results

 ## Option 1

 1. Sort all examples alphabetically
 2. Loop through the list checking every example against Watson
 3. If classified incorrectly or with a low confidence score (<=80%), add the example to the intent
-4. By definition, all examples not trained, will be classified correctly with a confidence score >80%
+4. By definition, all not trained examples will be classified correctly with a confidence score >80%
+5. After the first iteration, recheck all not trained examples